Last Updated on

 5. Keeping a pet

-HSC love animals.
-So put their affinity into use and get home a pet for them.
-Having a pet at home will calm them down and they will also have a companion to play with.
-However be sure that your child is not allergic to pets.
+Highly sensitive children love animals.
+Therefore, put their affinity into use and get home a pet for them.
+Having a pet at home will calm them down, and they will also have a companion to play with.
+However, be sure that your child is not allergic to pets.

-6. Do not use the usual methods of discipline for an HSC
+6. Do not use severe methods of discipline a highly sensitive child.

-Using the usual severe methods of punishment like spanking, yelling, etc may only make matters worse for a highly sensitive kid.
+Using the usual severe methods of punishment like spanking, yelling, etc. will only make matters worse for a highly sensitive kid.
 She may respond the other way round by screaming, crying, and throwing temper tantrums.
 Therefore, disciplining highly sensitive kids should be done differently.

-For example, you can ask your HSC the repercussion of having an ice cream when she has just got out from a bout of cold and cough instead of telling her that she will get spanked if she takes an ice cream.
+For example, you can ask your highly-sensitive child the repercussion of having ice cream when she has just got out from a bout of cold and cough instead of telling her that she will get spanked if she eats it.

-Highly sensitive children may cry often or act differently even in normal situations.
-Therefore they are always at a risk of getting bullied by other children at school.
+Highly sensitive children may often cry or act differently, even in normal situations.
+Therefore, they are always at a risk of getting bullied by other children at school.
 In such a situation, firstly teach your child not to be afraid.
-If any such situation arises, tell her that she should put up a brave and confident face in front of the bullies and tell the teacher about it.
+If such a situation arises, tell her that she should put up a brave and confident face in front of the bullies and tell the teacher about it.
 Also, teach her to walk in a crowd instead of walking alone.
 As a parent, you may also go and have a word with her class teacher and the concerned school authorities about the situation.

 Highly sensitive children cannot help but feel the way they feel.
 They are born that way.
-Thus as a parent should accept the way she is, not try and change her.
-Trying to change an HSC will only prove to be detrimental to her overall growth.
+Thus, as parents should accept the way they are, don’t try and change them.
+Trying to change a highly sensitive child will only prove to be detrimental to her overall growth.

-10. Accept and appreciate your HSC for who she is
+10. Accept and appreciate your highly sensitive child for who she is.

 A highly sensitive kid is endowed with many good qualities that you can be proud of.
-You will realize that she is more caring, compassionate and empathetic towards people and animals than many kids her age.
-They are highly intuitive and can read a person well.
-They are usually very creative and turn out to be great writers/ storytellers, actors, and artists.
-Therefore, accept her and appreciate her for the person she is.
+You will realise that she is more caring, compassionate and empathetic towards people and animals than many kids her age.
+She is highly intuitive and can read a person well.
+Highly sensitive children are also very creative and turn out to be great writers, storytellers, actors, and artists.
+Therefore, accept your highly sensitive child and appreciate her for the wonderful person she is.

-You can introduce a half an hour of pranayama and yoga session in your child’s everyday routine.
-In order to encourage her, you too can join her.
-Even enrolling her in some art class or anything of her interest can help or even go for an evening stroll or a jog together can do wonders in calming and relaxing her.
+Some light exercises can help your highly sensitive child relax and calm down.
+You can introduce a half-an-hour of pranayama and yoga session into your child’s everyday routine.
+In order to encourage her, you can join her, too.
+Enrolling her in an art class or something of her interest, taking her for an evening stroll or a jog can also do wonders in calming and relaxing her.

 Giving her a pat to appreciate her or a hug to let her know that you are there for her goes a long way to make her feel loved and secure.

 Before you follow any of the above tips, it is important that you know what works best for your child.
-Things which may work well for your HSC may not have the same impact on some other HSC.
-Therefore, understanding your child is imperative to help her to grow into a healthy, sensitive individual.
+Things which may work well for one highly sensitive child may not have the same impact on other highly sensitive children.
+Therefore, understanding your child is imperative to help her grow into a healthy, sensitive individual.